nylas-samples/node-email-responder-ai/README.md

 **Tutorial Step 7.** Now that we can read emails, try clicking on an email and responding using the Nylas Quick Start guide to ensure that everything is working.

-If you don’t want to send an email to an individual, you can consider updating the sender to yourself and sending an email to yourself to test out:
+If you don’t want to send an email to an individual, you can consider updating the sender to yourself and sending an email to yourself to test out.
+Sending test emails will be useful for testing with generative AI.
 This doesn’t help with levelling up on our inbox zero 💪, but we’ll get closer to that with Generative AI soon.
-Sending test emails will be useful for testing with generative AI.

 ### Setup Generative AI API Account (hint: 🤗)
 There are a few options when it comes to using a Generative AI API.
 For this tutorial we will use the HuggingFace Inference API that allows you to access quite a few models from a single API.
 The additional benefit is that HuggingFace hosts the models and offers a free tier for everyone to make requests to any model that has support for the HuggingFace Inference API.